 Not every business has resources to create at this pace, so if you don’t set yourself up for success.

 You can definitely set up a game plan with a quarterly lead magnet and two posts per month and have success.

 That would be much better than being aggressive and quitting after three weeks.

 Like content publishing, your social media strategy also needs a game plan.
 If you don’t set a plan, you’ll put it off and be scattered and inconsistent.

-At Full Stadium, we use Buffer for social media which allows us to schedule all of our social content in advance.
+At Full Stadium, we use Hootsuite for social media which allows us to schedule all of our social content in advance.